actionhero/www.actionherojs.com/tutorials/websocket-server.md

         // websocket Client Options:
         client: {
-          apiPath: "/api", // the api base endpoint on your actionhero server
+          apiPath: "/api", // the api base endpoint on your Actionhero server
           // the cookie name we should use for shared authentication between WS and web connections
           cookieKey: config.servers.web.fingerprintOptions.cookieKey
           // reconnect:        {},